How The Left Long Ago Won The Moral High Ground

 Lofty goals

 Think about it.
 The Left strives for “justice” and “equality”, and its ideas and policy recommendations are “progressive”.
-These words for most people convey goodness.
+For most people, these words convey goodness.
 They have moral strength and therefore they appeal to those who believe that the goal of the political process is to create a society firmly grounded on, or at least inspired by, solid moral principles.
-Because of the normally accepted meaning of the words used to describe leftist policies,, one can see how the political/policy debates have been implicitly and often explicitly turned into moral debates. between the “good guys”, (the Left) and the “bad guys”, (the Right).
+Because of the normally accepted meaning of the words used to describe leftist policies,, one can see how the political/policy debates have been implicitly and often explicitly turned into moral debates between the “good guys”, (the Left) and the “bad guys”, (the Right).
 Most people want to be on the side of the “good guys”.
-It does not matter if they are wrong on the merit of the issues debated.
-They are right because they are good people.
+It does not matter if they –the Left– are wrong on the merit of the issues debated.
+They are right because they are good people who always mean well.

 Justice